ericmedvet/slides/ml-2425/04-tree.md

 **Intuitively**:
 - consider all variables (i.e., all $j$) and *all*¹ threshold values
-- choose the pair (variable, threshold) that best separate the data
+- choose the pair (variable, threshold) that best separates the data
   - i.e., that results in the lowest rate of **misclassified** examples

 .cols[